MattechLab/monalisa/_sources/2-5_coil_sensitivity_map.rst.txt

 Path selection
 --------------

 The script starts out by setting the two flags mentioned above.
-Afterwards the paths of the files and the destination folder are set.
+Afterwards, the paths of the files and the destination folder are set.
-These can be set directly in the scrip to skip the selection during execution.
+These can be set directly in the script to skip the selection during execution.

 .. code-block:: matlab